-- 7.1 Five representations have been received objecting to the proposed development, including one from Councillor Swann and one from Councillor Wemyss.
+- 7.1 Representations from seven addresses have been received objecting to the proposed development, including one from Councillor Swann.

 - 7.2 The above representations of objection have raised the following concerns:

-- a) Loss of privacy and overlooking:
+- a) Loss of privacy and overlooking;

+- b) Loss of light;

-- b) Parking impacts;
+- c) Parking impacts;

-- c) Loss of family housing;
+- d) Loss of family housing;

-- d) Strain on public services;
+- e) Strain on public services;

-- e) Concerns over accuracy of HMO register;

 - f) Noise concerns;

-- g) Fire safety concerns; and
+- g) Fire safety concerns;

 - h) Impact on family character of the area;

 - i) Anti-social behaviour;

-- j) Works begun prior to permission;

-- k) Lack of party wall agreement;

-- I) Increase in pollution; and
+- j) Increase in waste;

-- m) Number of HMOs within the area.
+- k) Number of HMOs within the area; and

+- 1) Lack of account for local views in decisions.